iterorganization/imas-python/README.md

 pip install --user -e .[all] -v
 ```

-## Where does PyMAS live in IMAS ecosystem?
+## Where does IMASPy live in IMAS ecosystem?
-PyMAS tries to fill a slightly different niche than existing tools.
+IMASPy tries to fill a slightly different niche than existing tools.
 It aims
 to be an _alternative_ to Python HLI instead of a wrapper.
 It tries to be
 dynamic instead of pre-generated.
 Is hopes to be extendable instead of
 wrappable.

 A small, biased, and wildly incomplete of some common IMAS tools, and
-where they live with respect to PyMAS.
+where they live with respect to IMASPy.
 ``` mermaid
 classDiagram
   MDSPLUS_DATABASE ..
 LL_AL : puts